Red Brigades: Red Brigades-PCC and Red Brigades-UCC 1981 split

 By 1981, the BR had split into two factions: the majority faction of the Communist Combatant Party (Red Brigades-PCC, led by Barbara Balzerani) and the minority of the Union of Combatant Communists (Red Brigades-UCC, led by Giovanni Senzani).
 In 1984, the group claimed responsibility for the murder of Leamon Hunt, United States chief of the Sinai Multinational Force and Observer Group.
 In the same year, Curcio, Moretti, Iannelli and Bertolazzi rejected the armed struggle as pointless.

-In the 1980s, the arrests rate increased in Italy, including that of Senzani in 1982 and of Balzerani in 1985.
+In the 1980s, the arrest rate increased in Italy, including that of Senzani in 1982 and of Balzerani in 1985.
 In February 1986, the Red Brigades-PCC killed the ex-mayor of Florence Lando Conti.
 In March 1987, Red Brigades-UCC assassinated General Licio Giorgieri in Rome.
 On 16 April 1988, in Forlì, Red Brigades-PCC killed Italian Senator Roberto Ruffilli, an advisor of Italian Prime Minister Ciriaco de Mita.
 After that, the group activities all but ended after massive arrests of its leadership.
 The BR dissolved themselves in 1988.